Chuck5ta/PandaWoW/README.md

+This is a copy of getmangos' Four server, and will be used for educational purposes with the MoP server database, PandaWoWDB.
+This server emulator is not functional and not likely to ever be.

+Original repo:

 MaNGOS Four [![Build Status](https://travis-ci.org/mangosfour/server.png)](https://travis-ci.org/mangosfour/server)
 ===========
-*MaNGOS Four* is a full featured server for [World of Warcraft][2], in its Mists of Pandaria version supporting clients from the [patch 5.4.1][50] branch, specifically patch 5.4.1.17538
+*MaNGOS Four* is a full featured server for [World of Warcraft][2], in its Mists of Pandaria version supporting clients from the [patch 5.4.8][50] branch, specifically patch 5.4.1.18414

 World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by [Blizzard Entertainment, Inc.][1].